Lost-Empire-Entertainment/Elypso-engine/README.md

 ---

+### Reporting a security vulnerability

+If you believe you have found a security vulnerability that may affect the OS or any programs or files through the Hub, Engine or Game template on then fill in the [Form](https://github.com/Lost-Empire-Entertainment/Elypso-engine/security/policy).

+---

 ### False positives from Windows Security

 If this is your first time running the program then Windows may throw false positives like trojan or other "security threats".
 Follow [this Microsoft tutorial](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) to exclude the Hub, Engine and Game folders from Windows Security scans.